 - 1. Open or remove the front doors. - 2.
-Locate the gas valve as shown in illustration.
+Locate the gas valve on each heat engine.
+There are two heat engines.

-- 3. Remove the plug from the test port on the exhaust manifold. - 4.
-Insert a calibrated flue gas analyzer into the test port. - 5.
+- 3. Remove the plug from the test port on the exhaust manifold.
+Insert a calibrated flue gas analyzer into the test port. - 4.
 Follow the display screens.